valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   The ChoicefieldModule has been removed.
 Also the ChoiceFieldService and a few models have been moved to the *@valtimo/components* library.
   Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

+* **OpenZaakModule**

+  The OpenZaakModule has been removed.
+EmailExtensionComponent has been removed altogether.
+The OpenZaakTypeLinkExtension has been moved to *@valtimo/plugin* under the ZakenApiPluginModule.
+Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 * **Breaking change2**

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).